 Centennial Garden: Contact Prue Kluckhohn if you’re interested in helping to maintain our labyrinth garden area.

 Sacristans: The role of the sacristan is to perform the unseen tasks that make the liturgical celebration a joyful prayer of thanksgiving and praise in the care of the vestments and the vessels used in the Eucharist.
 Contact Prue Kluckhohn if you’re interested in serving as a sacristan.

-Community Hour: Between the 9am and 11:15am masses St. Paul’s hosts a Community Hour in the parish hall, an opportunity for parishioners from both services to gather and connect.
-Contact Nancy Boutwell if you’re interested in helping out during Community Hour.
+Community Hour: Between the 9am and 11:15am masses St. Paul’s hosts a Community Hour in the Parish Hall, an opportunity for parishioners from both services to gather and connect.
+Contact Emily Tweedie if you’re interested in helping out during this time.